 - Copy of Status Card – both sides;

-- Transcripts from last year of study (returning students only);
+- Transcripts from last year of study (all students);

 - Current prices for tuition, textbooks and supplies;